Shovon-Mufrid/Shovon-Mufrid/README.md

 <!---
 [![Kaggle Follow](https://img.shields.io/badge/%20-Follow-black?color=14171A&labelColor=37474f&logo=kaggle&logoColor=4fc3f7)](https://kaggle.com/)
 --->
-:wave: Hi there, It's Mufrid Shovon.
+👋 Hi there, It's Mufrid Shovon.
 I'm currently working as a Software Engineer.
 I have focusd working on knowledge of Django REST Framework, ReactJS & Data Science for Software Development.
-I am also working on Penetration Testing & Cyber Research Analysis with an aim to walk among Ethical Hacking.
+👀 I am also working on Penetration Testing & Cyber Research Analysis with an aim to walk among Ethical Hacking.
+💞️ I’m looking to collaborate with everyone.
-I'm interested in doing research on agricultureand health based research to develop my country.
+🌱 I'm interested in doing research on agricultureand health based research to develop my country.
-I love working with new technologies and play with Cyber Security tools
+📫 I love working with new technologies and play with Cyber Security tools

 <h2>My Tech Stack</h2>
 <table>